 Of course, the task of selecting the 100 best snacks of all time required us to establish some ground rules, or we’d be facing edible anarchy.
-For specificity, we focused on actual brands, because how the hell do you evaluate "chocolate chip cookies" as a concept?
-For accessibility, we limited ourselves to things that are reasonably available at most American corner stores, mini-marts, and other workaday snack-purveyors.
-Finally, the morsel has to be something you can easily consume, with your hands, right out of the packaging -- eliminating Hot Pockets, Totino's, and Pop-Tarts (which we all know only rule if they're toasted).
+For specificity, we tried to focus on actual brands.
+For accessibility, we limited ourselves to things that are reasonably available at most corner stores, mini-marts, and other workaday snack-purveyors.
+Finally, the morsel has to be something you can easily consume, with your hands, right out of the packaging.

 Got it?
 Then start munching on this tasty list of the 100 finest snacks we’ve ever encountered.

 They’re there sometimes, and great with soup or dipped into chicken salad.

 99. David Sunflower Seeds

 Sunflower seeds’ greatest feature—their easily splittable, spittable shells—is also their greatest drawback, as not all environments are conducive to shell-spitting.
 Also sometimes you get a bad shell crack and a shard gets stuck in your gums and it's a nightmare.
 But baseball dugouts wouldn’t be the same without them.